-Want to find out more about how any why Gymglish was born?
+Want to find out more about how and why Gymglish was born?
 Check out The Unofficial Story of Gymglish below.
-It was written for our 10th anniversary and is absolutely, completely 100% factual.
+It was written in 2014 for our 10th anniversary and is absolutely, completely 100% factual.

 As predicted by a Guatemalan horse jockey in the late 17th century, Gymglish (aka A9 SAS) was born on February 6th, 2004, weighing a hefty 8 pounds and 4 ounces.
 Baby Gymglish came out of his mother with a green afro, a red Gymglish t-shirt and a simple dream: to create a new approach to e-learning.